openssl/technical-policies/policies/branch-policy.md

 ## Branch creation

-The exact times when the future major and minor branches are created are undefined by the policy as that is an OMC responsibility to decide.
+The exact times when the future major and minor branches are created are undefined by the policy as that is responsibility of the OpenSSL Foundation and the OpenSSL Corporation to decide.

 [stable release update policy]: /policies/technical/stable-release-updates/